-Niedersachen´s (Lower Saxony’s) southern tip is nestled between the Harz mountains, the Solling hills, the Leine river and the Weser river.
+Niedersachen´s (Niedersachsen (Lower Saxony)’s) southern tip is nestled between the Harz mountains, the Solling hills, the Leine river and the Weser river.
 Besides characters of fairy tales, legend and myth and pretty little half-timbered towns, there’s a whole host of culinary delights to discover here – from traditional dishes such as kale and Peker to beer and salt steeped in history, right through to modern fare.
 What is typical of the region and what food and drink specialities are served?
 Join me on a culinary road trip through southern Niedersachsen.

 Göttingen: Salt and Baumkuchen steeped in history